mnestix/mnestix-browser/README.md

     -   mnestix-api - API service from the Mnestix ecosystem designed to expand Mnestix Browser functionalities, adding AAS List, Template Builder and allowing for the configuration of custom settings such as themes and aasId generation. (**On port 5054 - http://localhost:5064/swagger/index.html#/**) - mongodb - NoSql database to store data
-    -   aas - service of AAS repository (Basyx component [aas-environment](https://github.com/eclipse-basyx/basyx-java-server-sdk/tree/main/basyx.aasenvironment))
+    -   aas - service of AAS repository (BaSyx component [aas-environment](https://github.com/eclipse-basyx/basyx-java-server-sdk/tree/main/basyx.aasenvironment))

 ### Setup Instruction